someengineering/fixinventory/docs/source/manual/cleanup.rst

 Delete the actual ressources
 ============================

-Resources in Cloudkeeper will only be deleted if you started a :ref:`component-ckworker` with the ``--cleanup`` parameter.
+Resources in resoto will only be deleted if you started a :ref:`component-resotoworker` with the ``--cleanup`` parameter.
 If done so, there will be an automatic cleanup every full hour.
 Otherwise the ``cleanup`` will only be simulated without actually being deleted.